OpenRaga/ragajson/docs/testing-guide.md

 ## Overview

-The RagaJSON testing system ensures validation of the project's JSON Schema files.
-This guarantees that all schemas are correctly written according to the JSON Schema draft-2020-12 specification.
+The RagaJSON testing system ensures comprehensive validation of the project's JSON Schema files.
+This guarantees that all schemas are correctly written according to the JSON Schema draft-2020-12 specification and meet high quality standards.

 ## Test Structure